-You've read our tips for becoming a tutor and offering in home tutorials.
-Your diary’s full, you’ve got different regular tutorials across various levels (primary through secondary), for different exams (GCSEs, A Levels), or to prepare those being tutored for university or college level.
+You've read our tips for becoming a tutor and offering in-home tutorials.
+Your diary’s full, you’ve got different regular tutorials across various levels (primary through secondary), for different exams (GCSEs, A Levels), or to prepare those being tutored for university or college level study.

 But there’s a problem.
-What if you have to move and getting to all your weekly tutorials costs you both time and money?
+What if something comes up and you have to relocate, meaning that getting to all your weekly tutorials costs you both more time and money than before?

-Your students are too far away to travel to on a regular basis and it simply isn't viable to provide academic tutoring at home.
+Your students are too far away to travel to on a regular basis and it simply isn't viable to provide academic tutoring at your own home.

-Maybe you’re going to have to suggest another one on one tutor or somebody else to provide tutoring services… Hold on a second!
+Maybe you’re going to have to suggest another one on one tutor or somebody else to provide tutoring services to your clients... but hold on a second!
 Being far away from your regular students doesn't mean you can't guarantee academic success!
 Why don't you become an online tutor and start e-tutoring?
 It's a great job for beginners in the tutoring world and there are plenty of online tutoring jobs for ex teachers and those looking for work from home opportunities.

 That’s what we’re going to cover in this article.
-In addition to tutorials at home, you can start providing online private tutorials to get more students!
+In addition to delivering tutorials at home, you can start providing online private tutorials alongside this to get more students!

-Let us agree, this doesn’t refer to students enrolled on online university courses like MOOCs but rather online one on one tutoring, offering French tutorials, German tutorials, geography tutorials, biology tutorials, history tutorials, the humanities or science courses.
+This doesn’t refer to students enrolled on online university courses like MOOCs but rather online one on one tutoring, offering French tutorials, German tutorials, geography tutorials, biology tutorials, history tutorials, the humanities and science courses.
 Whatever the subject you teach, you can teach it online as a private tutor!

 Before you start, you need to know which tools you’ll need:

 If, on the other hand, you’re just starting out in the world of one to one tutorials, you should check out our article on “Where to hold tutoring classes” to get an idea of what private tutoring looks like and see if you enjoy it before you take it online.

 Plenty of platforms and tutoring companies let you give online tutorials, find students, and get tutor jobs London based or anywhere else in the world.
 Tutoring services don't stop at teaching: you can also get into academic and career advising, offer beginners’ tutorials, academic support, mentoring, or supplementary tuition online - it's all about developing as a private educator and building an online presence as you figure out where you want to take your career in education.

 Are you thinking of becoming a tutor?
 Sign up to Superprof and choose your rates now!

-On Superprof it’s up to you to choose your rates and we’ve seen that the rates for online tutorials are not lower than those for tutorials at home, so your potential salary will be the same whether you're home based and taking online jobs or you visit your students' homes.
+On Superprof it’s up to you to choose your rates and we’ve seen that the rates for online tutorials are no lower than those for tutorials at home, so your potential salary will be the same whether you're home based and taking online jobs or you visit your students' homes.